Functional Safety (ISO26262) and Automotive SPICE Training

 Spyrosoft offers FuSa training for hardware, where all aspects of hardware safety are covered.
 Additionally, we provide assessments of hardware solution suitability for ASIL applications in the form of safety analyses like FMEDA and FTA training.
 Our experts provide support and expertise in conducting and facilitating hardware safety analyses.
 The results of the analyses will include metrics of current hardware design, available safety measures and mechanisms, identification of weak design points, and proposed solutions to achieve compliance with the desired safety integrity level.

 Yes, ISO 26262 was created based on the IEC 61508 standard, so there are a lot of common points.
-Although IEC 61508 and ISO 26262 methods, measures and KPI’s vary.
+Although IEC 61508 and ISO 26262 methods are similar, measures and KPI’s vary.
 IEC 61508 is not currently included in Spyrosoft training portfolio.

 The scope of the training is determined by what you are responsible for in product development or by your current need for a certain amount of knowledge.
 In any case, we encourage you to contact us – we will help you precisely define the training scope.